awslabs/gluonts/docs/tutorials/data_manipulation/dataframesdataset.md

 ## Use single time series for training

-Now, we create a gluonts dataset using the time series, we generated and train a model.
+Now, we create a GluonTS dataset using the time series we generated and train a model.
 Because we will use the train/evaluation loop multiple times, let's create a function for it.
-The input to the function will be the time series in multiple formats and the put is the `MSE` (mean squared error).
-In this function we create a model, train it to get the predictor, use the predictor to create forecasts and return a metric.
-Here, we run the training for just 1 epoch.
+The input to the function will be the time series in multiple formats and an estimator.
+The output is the `MSE` (mean squared error).
+In this function we train an estimator to get the predictor, use the predictor to create forecasts and return a metric.
+We also create an DeepAREstimator.
+Note we run the training for just 1 epoch.
 Usually you need more epochs to fully train the model.

 ```python